-Access from a browser
+Accessing from a browser

-- 1. Start a browser (Internet Explorer, Mozilla, Netscape Navigator). - Enter the IP address or host name of the AXIS 213 PTZ in the Location/ Address field of your browser.

-- 3. Enter the user name and password set by the administrator. - 4.
+- 1. Start a browser (Internet Explorer, Mozilla, Netscape Navigator). - 2.
+Enter the IP address or host name of the AXIS 215 PTZ/AXIS 215 PTZ-E in the Location/ Address field of your browser. - 3.
+Enter the user name and password set by the administrator. - 4.
 A video image is displayed in your browser.

-Notes:
+Note:

-- User functions in the AXIS 213 PTZ may have been customized to meet the specific requirements of the application.
-Consequently, many of the examples and functions in this section may differ from those displayed in your Live View page. - If the AXIS 213 PTZ is to be placed upright on a desktop, the image must be rotated.
-Go to Setup > Video & Image and set Rotate image to 180 degrees.
+User functions in the AXIS 215 PTZ/AXIS 215 PTZ-E may have been customized to meet the specific requirements of the application.
+Consequently, many of the examples and functions in this section may differ from those displayed in your Live View page.

+AXIS 📥